Graham · Skye & The Small Isles

 - How hard is Hartaval?

-- Hartaval is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 549m of ascent and takes most walkers 4-6 hours.
-Terrain: Eroded tourist path through the Storr forestry, then short grass and exposed basalt onto the summit dome.
+- We grade Hartaval at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 549m of climbing; allow 4-6 hours.
+Underfoot: Eroded tourist path through the Storr forestry, then short grass and exposed basalt onto the summit dome.

 - Where do I park for Hartaval?

-- Standard parking is at NG486545 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NG486545 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb Hartaval?

-- The standard good-weather months for Hartaval are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September give the most reliable conditions on Hartaval.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.